jd-pirtle/SAGE_EDU/initial_configuration.md

 # Initial Configuration

-Each developer's kit will require initial setup steps before proceeding to Sage configuration steps.
+Each developer kit will require initial setup steps before proceeding to Sage configuration steps.
 These device-specific guides include initial setup tasks that are similar to the getting started steps for any new computer, and installing updates for the operating system and associated software.
-Follow the linked getting started guides for your developer's kit:
+Follow the linked getting started guides for your developer kit:

 ---